evgeniums/cpp-validator/docs/index.md

     * whole object;
     * [member(s)](#member) of the object.

 2. [Property](#property) of selected object's part that must be verified.
-By default a special pseudo property *value* is used which means that validation must be applied to the variable "as is".
+By default a special pseudo property *value* is used which means that validation must be applied to the variable itself.
 The library provides a few other predefined properties such as *size*, *length* and *empty*.
 Custom properties can also be defined, see [Properties](#properties).

 3. [Operator(s)](#operator) that must be used for validation.